sawicki/LED-Count/README.md

 1. Install the ESP8266 board package in the Arduino IDE.
 2. Install the FastLED library via the Library Manager in the Arduino IDE.
 3. `NUM_LEDS` is currently set to 1000 and should be greater than the number of LEDs you anticipate in your string.
+4. Change LED_Pin as appropriate for your hardware
-4. Upload the sketch to your ESP8266.
+5. Upload the sketch to your ESP8266.

 ## Usage